charcoalphp/.github/SECURITY.md

 ## Reporting a vulnerability

-**Please do not write to us publicly, e.g. in the forum, on Discord or in a GitHub issue.
+**Please do not write to us publicly (such as a forum) or in a GitHub issue.
 A public report can give attackers valuable time to exploit the issue before it is fixed.
 By letting us know directly and coordinating the disclosure with us, you can help to protect other Charcoal users from such attacks.**

 If you have spotted a vulnerability in Charcoal, please let us know immediately.
 We appreciate your efforts to responsibly disclose your findings, and will make